reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Don't use ACDB module!
 - Install the module via Magisk Manager or Recovery
 - Reboot
+- Disable the "No active profiles" notification and ignore it it's nothing

 ## Optional
 - You can edit xloud strength and clear audio coefisions at /data/adb/modules_update/SoundEnhancement/system/vendor/etc/sony_effect/effect_params.data

 ## Troubleshootings
+- Disable the "No active profiles" notification and ignore it it's nothing
 - DSEEHX and Clear Phase will be turning off itself every time song is stopped or changed.
 That's normal, you can turn it on again.
 - Install Audio Modification Library module if you using other audio mods